British Thermal Unit (BTU)

 This means that in 2005, you got 85 BTUs per square inch.
 Now you get 75 BTUs per square inch.
-Last year, (Genesis model years 2007 through 2010) gave you 82 BTUs per square inch.
+Genesis model years 2007 through 2010 gave you 82 BTUs per square inch.

 To be clear, the Weber Genesis grills are well built and very efficient, but efficient enough to provide high temperatures and fast preheat times with only 75 BTUs per square inch?
 The new version has a thinner cast aluminum firebox, but basically the same design.
 This means a small vent space along the back and a lid that closes tightly.

-To test the differences I set both grills side by side on a sunny, but breezy day.
-The outside air temperature was around 50 degrees F. Both grills had newly filled propane tanks and both were clean.
-I turned on the propane tanks and started lighting the burners.
-On the old design, once the first burning is lit the rest light on their own.
-With the new design, the burners have been turned around and you have to hit the electric igniter each time to turn on the burner, but I still did my best to fire them up to full power at the same time.
+To test the differences, both grills were set side by side on a sunny, but breezy day.
+The outside air temperature was around 50 F. Both grills had newly filled propane tanks and both were clean.
+The propane tanks were turned on and the burners lighted.
+On the old design, once the first burner is lit, the rest light on their own.
+With the new design, the burners have been turned around, and you have to hit the electric igniter each time to turn on the burner, but I still did my best to fire them up to full power at the same time.

-Of course, hood mounted thermometers are notoriously inaccurate so, in addition to this time test I checked the grate temperatures with an infrared thermometer.
-At 600 degrees F. the Genesis Gold from 2005 had a grate temperature of 830 degrees, while the new Genesis E-330 at almost 600 degrees had a grate temperature of 790 degrees.
-Both of these temperatures are capable of doing some serious searing, but the question is, how long will it take to get there?
-Even with the E-330's internal sear burner running it couldn't manage to heat up anywhere near as fast as the old Genesis without the sear burner, but it did get a grate temperature of 890 degrees F., directly over the sear burner.
+The grate temperatures were also checked with an infrared thermometer.
+At 600 F, the Genesis Gold from 2005 had a grate temperature of 830 F, while the new Genesis E-330 at almost 600 F had a grate temperature of 790 F. Both of these temperatures are capable of doing some serious searing, but the question is, how long will it take to get there?
+Even with the E-330's internal sear burner running, it couldn't manage to heat up anywhere near as fast as the old Genesis without the sear burner, but it did get a grate temperature of 890 F, directly over the sear burner.
 This is an amazing temperature, even if it takes almost 30 minutes to get there.

-Whatever the reason the great Weber Genesis of old has become the really good Genesis of today, just plan on turning it on early to preheat.
+So it appears that the great Weber Genesis of old has become the really good Genesis of today; just plan on turning it on early to preheat.